 8. The little things that improve functionality, overall quality & finish

-- Clear-light (translucent roofing panels) which allows natural light to enter the building.
+- Clearlight (translucent roofing panels): These allow natural light to enter the building.
 If you are working in your shed every day, then having natural light can be a worthwhile investment.
-It's also important to install high quality clear light panels for maximum durability.
+It's also important to install high-quality clearlight panels for maximum durability.

 9. Flexible delivery date